 Recommended: Behind The Reel: The ‘Real’ Ranveer Singh

-Imtiaz Ali’s working-titled, romantic drama brings together Shahrukh Khan and Anushka Sharma.
-Their third outing together, The Ring has already created enough noise on social media with pictures from the sets of Prague shared recently.
+Imtiaz Ali’s romantic drama brings together Shahrukh Khan and Anushka Sharma.
+Their third outing together, Jab Harry Met Sejal has already created enough noise on social media with pictures from the sets of Prague shared recently.
 Shahrukh plays a tour guide, and Anushka a Gujarati girl.
 The film is mostly shot in Europe (Prague, Amsterdam, Budapest), with some bits back home in Punjab.
-A Red Chillies production, The Ring releases mid-August.
+The Red Chillies production releases mid-August.
 I like how Shahrukh has lately been more experimental in his choice of films – Fan, Dear Zindagi and Raees.
 Though it doesn’t take away from the fact that he’s always dished out a diverse variety.
 He’s one of the few actors who fits in as perfectly in a Yash Chopra film as in a Mani Ratnam or a Bhansali film.
 (You might like: An Open Letter to Shahrukh Khan)

 After the 2014-blockbuster PK (where Ranbir Kapoor played a cameo), Rajkumar Hirani roped in the actor to play the lead in his next venture, a biopic on actor Sanjay Dutt.
 Starring alongside him would be Sonam Kapoor (apparently plays Madhuri Dixit, who Dutt dated) and Anushka Sharma (plays a journalist).
 Ranbir and Sonam, who we last saw in Sanjay Leela Bhansali’s Sawariya (their first film together), will reunite after 10 years.
 The biopic is schedule for a December release.

-Recommended: What is it Like to Meet Actor Ranbir Kapoor?
+Recommended: What Is It Like To Meet Ranbir Kapoor?

 One of the most controversial writers of the post-independence era, Saadat Hasan Manto has been the subject of as much scrutiny as admiration.
 But how well do we know the man from the writer?
 Nandita Das is directing a biopic on the Indo-Pakistani writer, starring Nawazuddin Siddiqui in the titular role.
 A short film, a prelude to the feature, was released recently.
 It’s one of the most interesting films to look out for in this year’s line-up.
 Manto also features Rasika Duggal, Shashank Arora, Shabana Ami, Javed Akhtar.